 I thought, anyway, that many would have turned closer attention to Italy by now, as it seems the most likely potential target for anti-EU forces, but, apparently, it did not happen – wrongly, in my opinion.
 There are two factors, indeed, that make Italy a target for anti-EU’s’ appetites.
 First, after two decisions of the Constitutional Court in 2014 and in 2017, and the referendum held in December, Italy now has a substantially PR voting system both for the lower house and the Senate – remember: both have equal powers.
 This means that coalitions are almost necessary to rule the country.
 Second, no natural coalition seems likely to win a majority of seats: both a potential centre-left and a potential centre-right coalition look unable to attract more than 30%-40% of votes, while the Five Star Movement rules out any form of alliance with other parties.

 Continue reading “#Elezioni2018 – A potential anti-EU coalition in Italy?”

 Yesterday EUROPP, the London School of Economics blog on European politics and policy, has published my opinion about the next Italian referendum.
 I tried to explain why criticism is exaggerated and the reasons for which, instead, the proposed reform should be backed.

-One of three original copies, now in the custody of Historical Archives of the President of the Republic (source of the picture: Wikipedia) One of the things which may mark the success or the (at least partial) failure of Matteo Renzi’s cabinet is the constitutional bill which is going to be debated by Italian senators during the next few weeks and very likely voted around mid-October.
+One of the things which may mark the success or the (at least partial) failure of Matteo Renzi’s cabinet is the constitutional bill which is going to be debated by Italian senators during the next few weeks and very likely voted around mid-October.